 - The Mini is regarded as having killed the "bubble car", a type of microcar that was popular in Europe in the 1950s and early '60s due to their small size, fuel efficiency, and the high price of gasoline in that era.
 When the Mini offered seating for four and practicality for long distance driving, at a lower cost and with comparable fuel efficiency, the bubble cars couldn't hope to compete.

-- One of the major factors in the decline of full-size wagons and the ascent of minivans as America's people mover of choice was CAFE standards enacted by the federal government.
-Station-wagons were classified as "cars" and subjected to more stringent fuel efficiency standards than minivans which were classified as "light trucks".
+- One of the major factors in the decline of full-size wagons and the ascent of minivans as America's people mover of choice was CAFEnote standards enacted by the federal government.
+Station wagons were classified as "cars" and subjected to more stringent fuel efficiency standards than minivans which were classified as "light trucks".